DamonMohammadbagher/NativePayload_CBT/README.md

 ------------
 Note: These C# Codes Tested by .Net Framework 3.5 or 4.0 only ;) & some of Codes are ready but i will Publish almost all of them from S4R1N C++ repo (soon)

-Note: These Useful Techniques made by Security Researcher @S4R1N.
+Note: These Useful Techniques made by Security Researcher "@S4R1N" also Codes [13,14,15] made by Security Researcher "Chaitanya Haritash"

-Special Thanks to S4R1N for Original C++ Source:  https://github.com/S4R1N/AlternativeShellcodeExec
+Special Thanks to "S4R1N" for Original C++ Source:  https://github.com/S4R1N/AlternativeShellcodeExec

+Special Thanks to "Chaitanya Haritash" for Original C++ Source:  https://github.com/ChaitanyaHaritash/Callback_Shellcode_Injection

 --------------------------------------------
 C# Codes: "New C# codes for Callback Functions will publish here soon..."